bbauska/meta-react-basics/README.md

   alt="."
   width="60%" />
 </p>
-But of course, most websites have more complex navigation UI that include multiple navigation approaches in a single component, like combining a horizontal navbar with drop-down menu items.
+<p>But of course, most websites have more complex navigation UI that include multiple navigation approaches in a single component, like combining a horizontal navbar with drop-down menu items.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s18-c.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->